 Both sides, in other words, are now spoiling for a fight.
 The calisthenics are over.

-This article appears in the March 16, 2011, edition of National Journal Daily.
+This article appears in the March 16, 2011 edition of NJ Daily.